1970 Wichita State Shockers football team

-The 1970 Wichita Shockers football team was an American football team that represented Wichita State University as a member of the Missouri Valley Conference during the 1970 NCAA University Division football season.
-The team compiled a 0–9 record (0–4 against conference opponents), finished last out of five teams in the MVC, and was outscored by a total of 381 to 99.
+The 1970 Wichita Shockers football team was a college football team that represented Wichita State University as a member of the Missouri Valley Conference during the 1970 NCAA University Division football season.
+The team compiled a 0–9 record (0–4 against conference opponents), finished last out of five teams in the MVC, and was outscored 381 to 99.
 The team played its home games at Cessna Stadium in Wichita, Kansas.

-Head coach Ben Wilson, 14 players, and 16 others died on October 2 in the Wichita State University football team plane crash.
+Head coach Ben Wilson, 14 players, and 16 others died on October 2 in a plane crash in the Colorado mountains, en route to Utah State in Logan.
 Bob Seaman took over as head coach after the crash.

 The team's statistical leaders included Rick Baehr with 513 passing yards, Don Gilley with 290 rushing yards and 12 points scored, Bill Moore with 175 receiving yards.